+The largest of the Pacific Salmon, Chinook—commonly referred to as King salmon—is Alaska’s state fish, and an important sport and commercial fish.
+Typical King salmon weigh in between 10 and 50 pounds.
 Alaskans devote many hours to the pursuit of Chinook salmon and with good reason.
-A King gives an incredible fight!
-Some people hook Kings that are just too big for them to handle, either losing it or letting someone else reel it in.
+A king gives an incredible fight!
+Some people hook kings that are just too big for them to handle, either losing it or letting someone else reel it in.
 It is a thrilling experience that leaves you understanding why they are called “Kings.”

 If you’re feeling adventurous and would like to learn more about fly fishing for Chinook salmon, contact No See Um Lodge to learn how we can help plan your next great fishing experience!

 The King Salmon diet consists primarily of plankton, insects and fish.
 Large, weighted flies are recommended, in sizes #2 to #5.
 Marabou, shrimp, squid, and rabbit strip flies are popular and are most effective in black, red, purple, orange, and pink colors, as well as blue and chartreuse.
 Alaska Fly Fishing Goods recommends mid- to large-profile flies, often tied in two contrasting colors…some favorites include Stinger Prawns, Guide Intruders, Fat Freddies, and Articulated Hareball Leeches.